bedapub/bksnake/README.md

 #### Human hg38 <a name="reference_hg38"></a>

-Fownload prepared reference genome annotation files from [Zenodo](https://zenodo.org/record/8017214) into a genome "root" directory and "untar" the downloaded files there.
+Download prepared reference genome annotation files from [Zenodo](https://zenodo.org/record/8017214) into a genome "root" directory and "untar" the downloaded files there.
 At the end, create symbolic link "hg38" pointing to the data folder for the human genome hg38 files.

 ```